On Writing (part I)

 Flux writing has no goals.
 When you engage with flux writing the only thing required is to start typing.
-You sit down, you open your laptop and you simply write down thoughts.
-To have a glimpse of what flux writing is think about the process of writing a personal diary.
+You sit down, you open your laptop, and you simply write down thoughts.
+To have a glimpse of what flux writing is, think about the process of writing a personal diary.
 It is an exercise in self-expression with no other objective than this.
 There are no rules to follow.
 And since there are no rules there is nothing to break either.
 You are free to explore your expressive capacities without boundaries.

 But what if we have to write something that should have an end, like a paper.
 At the beginning there is the problem, at the end there should be (possibly) an answer.
-It has a beginning and it has an end.
+It has a beginning, and it has an end.
 I call this one, process writing.

-Stories have a beginning, they have an end.
+Stories have a beginning, and they have an end.
 But the path from the former to the latter may vary.
 Within process writing let us distinguish between prose and essay.

 Proses are very close to informal writing.
-They might be novels, or screenplays for instance.
-But they all have one thing in common: the whole story is like a tibetan bridge.
+They might be novels or screenplays for instance.
+But they all have one thing in common: the whole story is like a Tibetan bridge.
 It is lean enough to let the reader enjoy the world you created beneath the main path.
 It is skinny enough to let the reader moving easily through the pages.
 Overall, it’s a delicate balance between robustness and flexibility.
 The journey will take readers’ breath away, will trigger their emotions in the deep.
 It will scare them, maybe.
 But at the end, if you allow a safe cross to the other edge, they will ask for another ride.

 Choose your writing carefully, but practice both with the same dedication.
 Do not be fooled by the idea that only informal writing or flux writing is creative writing.
 Creativity embraces the overall act of writing, indiscriminately.
 Ultimately, creation is a problem of transferring thoughts on paper.